ibm-cloud-docs/satellite/ts-addon-errors.md

 When you try to use a cluster add-on in {{site.data.keyword.satellitelong}}, the cluster add-on does not work.
 For example, you installed the Kubernetes web terminal add-on but cannot open the add-on.
 {: tsSymptoms}

-Add-ons might not work for several reason.
+Add-ons fail to work for the following reasons.
 {: tsCauses}

 - The add-on is not supported for clusters in a {{site.data.keyword.satelliteshort}} location.